chongivan/guides/fbi/fbi.md

 ##### Custom Search

-If we want to filter our results with our own seach term, simply type `f mysearchterm` and hit Enter
+If we want to filter our results with our own search term, simply type `f mysearchterm` and hit Enter

 An example for passionate keywords
 ![Image](https://raw.githubusercontent.com/chongivan/guides/master/fbi/images/i3.jpg)